The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Many Medicare Advantage plans offer gym memberships through a program called SilverSneakers®.
-Taking advantage of the gym also provides an outlet for socialization, which can spark new friendships and protect against isolation and depression.
+Taking advantage of the gym also provides an outlet for socialization.
+It can spark new friendships and protect against isolation and depression.

 What if you’ve been diagnosed with a chronic condition?
 Can Medicare Advantage benefits assist with that as well?

 Dr. Moore: Check with your Medicare Advantage plan to see if they provide counseling for chronic conditions.
-At Aetna, for example, members of many Aetna Medicare Advantage plans will have access to our disease management program, which helps members understand their health conditions and follow their doctor’s treatment plan.
-Heart failure, asthma, stroke, hyperlipidemia, hypertension, kidney disease and diabetes are some of the more common issues seniors face and are among the conditions we address.
+At Aetna, for example, members of many Aetna Medicare Advantage plans will have access to our disease management program.
+This program helps members understand their health conditions and follow their doctor’s treatment plan.
+Heart failure, asthma, stroke, hypolipidemia, hypertension, kidney disease and diabetes are some of the more common issues seniors face.
+They are among the conditions we address.